 After spending a year in France, Steve and Ann Newroth brought Jean Vanier’s vision home with them.
 In 1969, with the gift of a large house and some property, the first community outside of France opened in Canada.
 In the 70s, L’Arche grew rapidly around the world.
 L’Arche continues to grow as every year new communities are opened.

 L’Arche North Bay

-L’Arche North Bay welcomes men and women with intellectual disabilities and the assistants who live, work and learn with them.
+L’Arche North Bay welcomes men and women with intellectual disabilities and Assistants who live, work and learn with them.
 People are drawn to our community from all over the world seeking a different way of life and bringing with them a variety of beliefs, backgrounds and qualifications.
-Inspired by a desire to make a difference with their lives, assistants come to discover a sense of purpose that is born out of the challenge of community life.
-Orientation and training for assistants fosters personal growth, competence and lasting friendships.
+Inspired by a desire to make a difference with their lives, Assistants come to discover a sense of purpose that is born out of the challenge of community life.
+Orientation and training for Assistants fosters personal growth, competence and lasting friendships.

 The key to L’Arche is relationships of mutual care and respect.
 L’Arche is committed to providing a safe life and working environment for all, particularly the most vulnerable.
 All persons have a right to be and feel safe in these settings, free from all forms of abuse and harassment.
-L’Arche provides training on the Abuse and Complaints policy and procedures for all personnel and volunteers who have direct contact with individuals with intellectual disabilities.
-L’Arche also provides an annual training program for all individuals with intellectual disabilities on abuse awareness and prevention.
+L’Arche provides training on the Abuse and Complaints Policies and Procedures for all personnel and volunteers who have direct contact with individuals with intellectual disabilities.
+L’Arche also provides an annual training program for all individuals with intellectual disabilities on Abuse Awareness and Prevention.
 The language and tools used are geared to each person’s learning style and capacity.